Florence, 14 February 2023

 This comprehensive work, spanning approximately 2,300 pages, is now available on the Lexsitus platform, which provides extensive resources on international criminal law in multiple languages, including Arabic.

 The Arabic version of CLICC will soon be available in two additional formats: an e-book and a printed edition to be distributed via Amazon at cost price.
-CLICC offers a detailed, provision-by-provision analysis of the Rome Statute and the Rules of Procedure and Evidence of the International Criminal Court (ICC).
+CLICC offers a detailed, provision-by-provision analysis of the Rome Statute and the Rules of Procedure and Evidence of the International Criminal Court (ICC) for Center for International Law Research and Policy (CILRAP).

 Lexsitus Introductions by Renowned Law Experts